prmcmanus/mnd/README.md

-# mnd
+# MND

-Placeholder for a website project
+## Placeholder for a project
+## Test
+This is my first test using git from Visual Studio Code in Windows.